-Consider taking her aside to have this conversation or even talk with her privately at your own convenience.
-Make sure that you start the conversation saying that you know she means well but her actions are undermining your marriage.
+Consider taking her aside to have this conversation or even talk with her privately at your convenience.
+Make sure that you start the conversation by saying that you know she means well but her actions are undermining your marriage.
 Approaching the conversation from this area won’t completely prevent hurt feelings but it may help your relationship to move forward.

 Discuss with Your Partner